Networking · Cisco Catalyst Switch Lab 1

 5. The Switch Has Fully Rebooted

-Here, the system info is being displayed and is now waiting for the command prompt.
+System info is displayed and the system is waiting for the prompt.

 fac8.png

-From here, the switch will prompt for different configurations to be set to set it up from scratch.
+From here, the switch will prompt for configurations to set it up from scratch.

 Configuring Switch from Scratch